KOPW: History

 With KOPW going Rhythmic, it now puts them in direct competition with Top 40 Mainstream competitors KQCH (who, incidentally, started out as a Rhythmic when they debuted in May 1999), and since 2012, KISO.
 At first, KOPW was reported to R&R as an urban contemporary station, but has since evolved to a broader Rhythmic direction, and in October 2009, was added to both Mediabase and Nielsen BDS' Rhythmic panels.

+On February 2, 2026, Usher Media announced that it would acquire KOPW alongside its five stations that NRG currently owns for $2.15 million.
+The sale was consummated on July 14, 2026.

+On August 13, 2026, at 3 p.m., KOPW flipped to country, branded as "Country One 106.9."

 Morning shows

 From October 2007 until April 5, 2019, KOPW served as the Omaha affiliate for the syndicated, Los Angeles-based "Big Boy’s Neighborhood."
 It aired in mornings, until NRG decided not to renew its contract with Premiere Networks.
 On April 8, 2019, the station became local in all day parts with the debut of “Chef West & The Morning Scramble” hosted by Tay ‘Mr. West’ Westberry (who is also a professional chef, hence the nickname) and former American Idol season 13 contestant (and YouTube blogger) Alyssa Siebken.
 The show lasted nearly a year; Westberry and Siebken would be moved to afternoons, with mornings going jockless for a time.

 On February 24, 2021, NRG announced that KOPW would pick up the syndicated "Breakfast Club" for mornings beginning March 1.
 "The Breakfast Club" is syndicated by Premiere Networks and is based at WWPR New York.
 It is led by Charlamagne tha God and DJ Envy.